docker-library/docs/mariadb/README.md

 ![logo](https://raw.githubusercontent.com/docker-library/docs/554e4b9aaac2e266b9ab31e9a312cb6f96d69286/mariadb/logo.png)

 # How to use this image
+> [!NOTE]

-The mariadb has a number of tags, and of note is `latest`, as the latest stable version, and `lts`, as the last long term support release.
+> The mariadb has a number of tags, and of note is `latest`, as the latest stable version, and `lts`, as the last long term support release.

 ## Running the container